openhab/openhab-docs/developers/module-types/index.md

 }
 ```

-### Define constant / non-changable rules
+### Define constant / non-changeable rules

-We have seen how to define rules via json files as well as programatically.
+We have seen how to define rules via json files as well as programmatically.
 A third way is to inject rules via an own `RuleProvider`.

 Those rules are compiled into the bundle and cannot be changed later on, which might be desired.